Type4Py: Practical Deep Similarity Learning-Based Type Inference for Python: Evaluation Setup

+In addition to these two criteria, as stated earlier, we opt for the MRR metric~\cite{manning2008introduction}, since the neural models predict a list of types for a given query.
+The MRR of multiple queries $Q$ is defined as follows:

+The MRR metric partially rewards the neural models by giving a score of $\frac{1}{r_{i}}$ to a prediction if the correct type annotation appears in rank $r$.
+Like Top-1 accuracy, a score of 1 is given to a prediction for which the Top-1 suggested type is correct.
+Hereafter, we refer to the MRR of the Top-$n$ predictions as MRR@$n$.
+We evaluate the neural models up to the Top-10 predictions as it is a quite common methodology in the evaluation of ML-based models for code~\cite{ he2021pyart, allamanis2020typilus, pradel2019typewriter}.

-In addition to these two criteria, we calculate weighted F1-score, precision, and recall for the exact matches.
-Furthermore, we consider types that we have seen more than 100 times in the train set as \emph{common} or \emph{rare} otherwise.
-Unlike Type4Py and Typilus, TypeWriter predicts \code{other} if the expected type is not present in its type vocabulary.
+Similar to the evaluation methodolgy of Allamanis et al.~\cite{allamanis2020typilus}, we consider types that we have seen more than 100 times in the train set as \emph{common} or \emph{rare} otherwise.
+Additionally, we define the set of \emph{ubiquitous} types, i.e., $\{\texttt{str}, \texttt{int}, \texttt{list}, \texttt{bool}, \texttt{float}\}$.
+These types are among the top 10 frequent types in the dataset (see Fig.~\ref{fig:top_10_types}) and they are excluded from the set of common types.
+Furthermore, Unlike \name and Typilus, TypeWriter predicts \code{unknown} if the expected type is not present in its type vocabulary.
 Thus, to have a valid comparison with the other two approaches, we consider \code{other} predictions by TypeWriter in the calculation of evaluation metrics.